 We decided that she will have a middle name (Greeks rarely have middle names) and it is Dimitra.

-The reason we chose this middle name is to honor my recently departed brother in law Jim.
+The reason we chose this middle name is to honor my recently departed brother-in-law Jim.
 His Greek name was Dimitris (it translates roughly to James in English) and Dimitra is the female version of that name.
-James/Dimitris was also my wife’s grandfather (‘pappous’ in Greek), so we thought that it would be nice to remember him too this way.
+James/Dimitris was also my wife’s grandfather (‘pappous’ in Greek), so we thought that it would be nice to remember him this way.